San Francisco, California Whistleblower Law Firm

 Phillips & Cohen’s San Francisco, California whistleblower attorneys’ office offers consultation and representation to US and international whistleblowers in cases under the US False Claims Act, which protects and rewards whistleblowers, as well as the California False Claims Act and similar state whistleblower laws.

-We also represent whistleblowers in cases brought under the California Insurance Claims Fraud Prevention Act.
+We also represent whistleblowers in cases brought under the California Insurance Frauds Prevention Act.
 The California law encourages whistleblowers to help fight fraud against private insurers by offering financial rewards for their assistance.

 Phillips & Cohen’s has the longest-standing practice dedicated to representing only whistleblowers.
 We have the most successful whistleblower practice, with more than $12.3 billion recovered as a result of our clients’ cases.

 Our record-breaking settlements and rewards for whistleblowers

 Our whistleblower cases have set records, while also protecting patients, US troops, investors and others.